iDVB/device-browser-support/README.md

   - Alternate code libs for targeted browsers is also not recommended.
 Eg. jQuery v1 for <IE9 and jQuery v2 for >IE8.
 This causes significant fragmentation and significantly more scenarios of failure.

-## No JS Support - Additional Cost Examples
+## No-JS Support - Additional LOE Examples
 - [**Map and GPS**](http://goo.gl/JUp1h1)
   - **Basic Support:** When a user visits a site where the device/browser does not support [Geolocation API](http://dev.w3.org/geo/api/spec-source.html) the user is prompted to manually type in their current location and hit enter to see the map results.
   - **Progressive Enhancement**: When a user visits a site where the device/browser DOES support [Geolocation API](http://dev.w3.org/geo/api/spec-source.html) the site auto locates them, prefills their search field and provides results.
 (User Approval Prompt Required)